 The D-4-6 (우수사설교육기관 외국인연수) visa is for foreign nationals attending approved private vocational or specialized educational institutions in Korea.
-It bridges the gap between the general language school D-4-1 visa and the university-level D-2 student visa, covering professional and skills-based training programs at accredited private academies.
+It bridges the gap between the general language school D-4-1 visa and the university-level student visa, covering professional and skills-based training programs at accredited private academies.
 If you are planning to attend a cooking school, beauty school, K-pop dance academy, film production program, or similar specialized vocational program lasting several months to a few years, D-4-6 is likely your visa category.

 D-4-6 is the 'outstanding private educational institution foreign trainee' visa.
 The key differences from other D-4 subtypes: